-PLEASE CLICK ON PICTURE TO READ ENTIRE REVIEW
+PLEASE CLICK ON PICTURE TO READ ENTIRE REVIEW.

 BY MANON KAVESKY

-Type of Book: paperback
+Type of Book: Hard cover and paperback edition

 In Print: yes

-Quality of visual material: high quality museum artifacts
+Quality of visual material: Wonderful photos.

 Is the information thorough?
-Yes
+I think so

-Table of contents?
+Is there a table of contents?
 Yes

 Other Sizes: Original Medium